Jonathan666Charlie/Police_Fatal_Shooting_Analysis/README.md

-# Analysis of Police Killings
+# Analysis of Police Fatal Shootings

 ## Overview

-Police killings are a critical political and social issue in the United States.
-This repository examines socioeconomic, demographic, and political factors influencing police killings, highlighting significant racial and economic disparities and the impact of state political affiliation and victim armed status.
+Police fatal shootings are a critical political and social issue in the United States.
+This repository examines socioeconomic, demographic, and personal factors influencing police fatal shootings, highlighting significant racial and economic disparities and the impact of state political affiliation and victim armed status.

 ## File Structure